-This page is dedicated to articles about audio and contains videos, links to discussion threads, one-sheets, and general information about recording + mixing sound.
+In addition to our ECUAD sound resources’ tutorials, this page houses a changing collection of articles about audio and contains videos, links to discussion threads, one-sheets, and general information about recording + mixing sound.

 Browse the tabs below for sound tutorials . . .